When Will Super Bowl Babies Be Born? Here’s What An Early February Conception Means

 On a larger scale, Ashutosh Garg, a master's candidate in data analytics from the North Carolina State University, studied monthly birth data in 21 Super Bowl winning cities between 1994 and 2014.
 Garg found only eight occasions where there were more babies born in the winning year than the year before, and 12 where there were fewer births.
 In conclusion— the change in birth rate was not consistent.

 Even if you're not considering getting pregnant anytime soon, there's still much to enjoy about this year's Super Bowl.
 On Sunday, Feb.
-3, the New England Patriots will play the Los Angeles Rams in Atlanta, Georgia.
-After a little drama, the half-time show will be performed by Maroon Five, rapper Travis Scott, rapper Big Boi, an Atlanta native.
+2 the San Francisco 49ers will play the Kansas City Chiefs in Miami, Florida.
+The half-time show will be performed by Jennifer Lopez and Shakira.